vidhi-thakur/Miscellaneous1/README.md

-# prime-number
+# miscellaneous repo 1
  It is a practice repo to check if a number (for ex: someone's date of birth) is a prime number.
+We can also check that if a year is a leap year using vanellaJS.